Welcome! Your intuition was right to click and land here…

 It advises you to maintain conventional boundaries that are considered a standard method.
-Rather than being inventive and breaking norms, you will be familiarized with certain traditions, beliefs, and systems which are existing already for quite a long time.
+Rather than being inventive and breaking norms, you will be familiarized with certain traditions, beliefs, and systems that have existed for a long time.

-The Lovers tarot card in the upright position can imply that you have major life-changing choices to make or are faced with a dilemma.
+The Lovers tarot card in the upright position can imply that you have major life-changing choices or dilemmas.
 Temptation is often part of that choice or dilemma.

-You may feel unsure about what direction you should take or who to trust.
+You may feel unsure about your direction or who to trust.
 Or you may have to choose between contradicting and equally unifying options.
-The Lovers in tarot advises you to don’t automatically go for the easy road (temptation).
+The Lovers in Tarot advises you not to go for the easy road (temptation).